What is a Preface? (and is it the Same as an Introduction or Foreword?)

 Additionally, if your book is an updated edition of an older work, the preface is the place to describe what’s new.
 It can also include acknowledgements or any special resources used to write the book — though these inclusions are sometimes better allocated to the back matter.

-What is an Introduction?
+What is an introduction?

 Both the introduction and preface are written by the author and are not necessarily a part of the story at large — neither serves a narrative purpose or engages with the plot, characters, and conflict.
 However, while the preface is situated outside the body of the book, the introduction is considered part of it: it provides information necessary to understanding the subject matter or content of the book.

 Introductions are almost exclusive to nonfiction or academic writing, where they are used to position research in the context of a larger academic discipline, or to cover important definitions and research methodology.
 In fiction, an introduction is only necessary when a story requires extra information to understand the content.
+If you're writing a book proposal, it's not completely necessary to include the introduction in your chapter outline.

 How to write an introduction